victorcezeh/global-superstore-project/README.md

 - `Region`: This refers to broader geographical location or area where the employee is located.
 This information is useful for organizational planning, management, and understanding the             distribution of employees across different locations.

-## Data cleaning and Ingestion into MySQL Workbench
+## Data cleaning and importation into MySQL Workbench

 In the course of trying to clean the data using Excel, I realised it was already a clean data when collected from the source.
 I checked for data duplicates and spelling errors and found nothing.
-I went ahead to standardize the Excel spreadsheet, seperate the `Orders`, `Returns` and `People` sheets and covert them into CSV formats for easy data ingestion into MySQL Workbench using Table Data Import Wizard on MySQL Workbench.
+I went ahead to standardize the Excel spreadsheet, seperate the `Orders`, `Returns` and `People` sheets and covert them into CSV formats for easy data importation into MySQL Workbench using Table Data Import Wizard on MySQL Workbench.

 #### Orders Table on Excel